-Creating a theme for your next party is not as challenging as you may think, and may ultimately save you money.
+Creating a theme for your next party is not as challenging as you may think, and may ultimately save you money!

+Before you get started, have you heard of an idea board before? idea boards merge colors, images and thoughts that “communicate” your desired look and feel for an event.
+What colors are important to you?
+How will you convey the theme?
+How do you want your guests to feel after leaving — inspired, relaxed, energized?
 “Starting your party planning with a theme is a great idea!
-The theme will help develop the ‘idea board’ for an event,” said Laura Zaspel, Serendipity’s Co-Owner and Green Event Specialist.
+The theme will help develop the ‘idea board’ for an event,” says Laura Zaspel, Serendipity’s Co-Owner and Green Event Specialist.

 “Having a theme for an event does not make it more expensive to execute, and in fact lends a lot of focus to planning and putting the right amount of importance on the key ingredients of an event so money is not wasted.”

 Last weekend, a young couple chose a 1920s theme for their wedding.
 The bride wore the 1920s inspired wedding gown with flapper curls in her hair.
 The groom wore a suit, tie, top hat with coordinating hat band.
 The women wore flapper dresses and carried beaded purses and boas.
 Men wore zoot suits with matching hats and a few donned white shoes.
 Peacock feather centerpieces adorned the tables inside the Denver City Park Pavilion.
 Serendipity coordinated a ‘20s-inspired menu of Caesar salad (reportedly created in the 1920s), lamb shepherd pie, chili rubbed pork tenderloin and grilled ratatouille.
 If that doesn’t rub your fancy, maybe a construction site theme complete with would do the trick.
 Don’t forget your:

 - paint brushes

 Ask the guest to come dressed as tradesmen to get them involved as well.